-“And have you noticed that your physical health has been deteriorating lately?” said the voice.
+“And have you noticed,” said the voice, “that your physical health has been deteriorating lately?”

 Two months had passed since Amira had last seen or spoken to Gabriel.
 She felt that as he was a newly-wed, she should leave him alone.
-We should respect other people’s decisions even if they seem bad ones, thought Amira.
+We should respect other people’s decisions, thought Amira, even if they seem bad ones to us.
 Perhaps, we are wrong.
 Perhaps, we are not wrong but the decision is necessary for the person’s growth.
 While Thomas was driving from Waldmeer to the city to see Kathleen, Amira was walking to her local cafe in Eraldus and happened to run into Gabriel.

 “Hi Gabriel,” said Amira.
 Gabriel smiled but it was a little forced.
 Amira wondered if, maybe, he didn’t want to be friends anymore.
 She sat in her normal spot in the cafe and Gabriel went to the counter for takeaway.
 She put her head in the paper so that he couldn’t see her face.
 After a few minutes, she looked up and he caught her glance.
 He collected his coffee, came over to her, and sat down.
 Both were trying to salvage what had so quickly become a fragile relationship.
-That which holds us all together is so delicate, Amira thought.
+That which holds us all together, thought Amira, is very delicate.

 “How are you?” said Gabriel.